jayem1427/LLEAP_Simulations/README.md

 # LLEAP_Simulations

-This repository is for ROS-based Exo-skeleton simulations developed by Cal Poly's LLEAP.
+This repository is for ROS-based Exo-skeleton simulations developed by Cal Poly's LLEAP in the year 2020.
+This simualation contains a simulation of the
+LLEAP hip and knee assembly designs as of 2020.

 Controlling the hip assembly: